gvwilson/thirdbit/src/fiction/iffy/index.md

 "Spotter drone,"
 he said,
-stuffing his tent back into his knapsack.
-Belatedly she grabbed hers and began folding it over on itself as if it was a sail.
+folding it over on itself as if it was a sail.
 "Dunno whose it is,
 but for sure somethin' bigger is gonna come lookin' for it.
 Good news is,